 Backcountry Ski Touring — Making a Plan

-MM ski guide Stephen Heath gives some basic, but important advice on planning your backcountry adventure
+MM ski guide Stephen Heath gives some basic, but important advice on planning your backcountry adventure, in addition to taking an AIARE Level 1 Course

 Getting to places like this doesn’t just happen.
 It takes some work, physical work of hauling yourself up the mountain.
 But even before that you have to put in the work of doing your homework.